hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 ```
 python3 -m http.server 8000
 ```
-For quick sanity check, I spun up a python http server from splunk machine then tried to `wget` from either the jump server or the lab.
-It didn't work.
-That means, ACL is working.
+For quick sanity check, I spun up a python http server from splunk machine then tried to `wget` and the attempt failed as expected.
+This confirms the ACL isolation is working.

 Since I'm automating the communication between the jump server and the lab, I don't want the tailscale sessions on either machines to expire.
 So I disabled the key expiry for both jump server and lab in the dashboard.
 ![key](/static/blogImages/blog1/tailscale_key_expire.png)

 ## Oracle Cloud Initial Configuration
 Let's look at the official tailscale [documentation](https://tailscale.com/kb/1149/cloud-oracle) for accessing Oracle Cloud VMs privately using tailscale.
 I setup the ingress rules in the security group in the OCI console to allow `UDP port 41641`.
 I removed the TCP port 22 from the egress rules for jump server because I can just use tailscale ssh.
-I left the TCP port 22 egress rule  for lab because that is the main focus for logging for this project.
+I left alone the TCP port 22 egress rule for lab because that is the main focus for logging for this project.

 I then ran these commands in both jump server and lab:
 ```